|Tim Roufs||extended search|

 "Well, that's nice.
 That looks good."

-But most of the time, in the old days, the father's folks would take the children.(69) If the father is going to provide for the kids, generally his mother would take care of them.
+Most of the time, in the old days, the father's folks would take the children.(70) If the father is going to provide for the kids, generally his mother would take care of them.
 That's his mother and father, and he knows that his mother is going to be good to them.
 His mother and dad will take good care of them.

 Otherwise, if her folks had the children, they might say, "They're your children.
 Why don't you take care of them?"

 But if you haven't got a job, how are you going to take them?
-And if you first woman's folks have the children they would still have the responsibility for the children and they might go after you more and more pretty heavy.
+And if your first woman's folks have the children they would have the responsibility for the children and they might go after you more and more pretty heavy.
 But your father and mother will help you out.
 They'll do all they can to help the children, and they'll do all they can to help you.
 But still, you help them little by little.
 The more you help, the better it is for the children.
-You show them that things are going to go.
+You show them that things are going to go along OK.

-Sometimes they set up to break up a new marriage with gossip because another woman wanted the man.
+Sometimes older folks and young folks alike set up to break up a new marriage with gossip because another woman wanted the man.
 This other woman's heart is breaking over the man, and the man's with his woman.
-The other woman thinks she should have had the man and that kinds of bothers her.
+The other woman thinks she should have had the man and that kind of bothers her.
 So she might start a little influence interference, or interruption somehow, between those two.

 It won't take much to stir them up.
 So they begin arguing about what they hear about what's come through and about what the news is.
 Pretty soon the man and his woman are arguing, and finally it comes to a point of separation.

 At times, people'll do all they can to get back at you.
-And they'll laugh about it, about how you make up and all.
+And they'll laugh about it -- about how you make up after a bust-up and all.
 At least sometimes they did.

 And the women joke around.
 Jokes are another thing that broke a lot of them up.
 They broke up just by joking.
 They couldn't take it, or overlook the jokes.
 Those days the women didn't overlook many jokes.
 They didn't take many jokes.
 So jokes didn't go very good, you know; they'd get curious in marriage.
 When they left one another alone in those days that went better.

-Jokes in a young marriage didn't go very well, especially the jokes from the same people that you travelled with as teenagers.
+Jokes in a young marriage didn't go very well, especially the jokes from the same people that you traveled with as teenagers.
 Sometimes that joking interferes, and they get a big kick out of that.
 They shake the woman up when they know the woman's jealous.
-They want a man, so they kick.(72)
+They want a man, so they kick.(75)

 They probably say to you when you're with your wife, "Well is that the same woman as when I saw you up there?"